ysahih/Portfolio/README.md

-a basic web application that generates a simple and minimalistic resume for viewing on larger screens.
+a basic web application that generates a simple and minimalistic resume for viewing on larger screens (inspired by bartoszjarocki).
 Additionally, for mobile devices, I built and designed a portfolio using Next.js and deployed it on Vercel.

 # Getting Started Locally